Creator Terms Conditions

 As per details you have entered, and signed this agreement with.
 To update this to company details please email info@JOINKLIQ.IO

 The Provider will provide the Company with a platform to offer live fitness training to its customer base through the Remote Coach platform and mobile device apps.
 The Provision of the Services will be documented by way of a service agreement to be entered into between the Provider and the Company (the “Service Agreement”).
-The provider will pass through all costs related to running the platform, related to live streaming data costs.
-An invoice will be produced for these fee’s charged to the Stripe account connected monthly, along with the monthly enterprise hosting fee.

 As per your package.